-ESB Entry Level Award in Graded Examinations in Speech (Entry 2) (A2) has the following learning outcomes and assessment criteria:
+ESB Entry Level Award in Graded Examinations in Speech (Entry 1) (A1) has the following learning outcomes and assessment criteria:

-Lea arning Outcomes Assessment Criteria Th e learner will: The learner can: 1 Plan and present a talk of 2-3 minutes' 1.1 Show evidence of planning. duration.
-1.2 Link detail to own experience.
+Lea arning Outcomes Assessment Criteria The learner will: The learner can: 1 Plan and present a talk of 2-3 minutes' 1.1 Show evidence of planning within time limits. duration.
+1.2 Show evidence of research and personal involvement.
 2 Speak in front of a small group and an 2.1 Talk about chosen item without learning by heart. assessor.
 2.2 Share content enthusiastically.
-3 Recite a short poem (not a self- 3.1 Make an appropriate choice. composition) from memory.
-3.2 Introduce the poem with a reason for choice.
+2.3 Illustrate the talk with visual aids, which may include captioned PowerPoint pictures and demonstration where appropriate.
+3 Recite a short poem (not a self- 3.1 Make a personally apt choice. composition) from memory.
+3.2 Introduce the poem with a persuasive reason for choice.
 3.3 Commit the words to memory.
 3.4 Share the poem enthusiastically.
-4 Read aloud a chosen passage from a 4.1 Make an appropriate choice. favourite story.
+4 Read aloud a chosen passage from a 4.1 Make an appropriate choice. favourite book/story.
 4.2 Share the piece enthusiastically.
-5 Identify and talk about a favourite 5.1 Name favourite character. character from chosen book/story.
-5.2 Give at least one reason for choice.
+5 Introduce the reading, explaining the 5.1 Give the title and author of the book. appeal of the book/story.
+5.2 Introduce the reading, clarifying the context of the chosen pages, and arousing interest in the book/story.
 6 Speak clearly enough for the listeners to 6.1 Speak using an audible voice. hear.
 6.2 Speak clearly, to be understood by a sympathetic listener.
 7 Answer questions.
 7.1 Respond in a short sentence or single word.
 8 Listen quietly to the presentation of 8.1 Sit still. others.
 8.2 Look at other speakers.
 8.3 Behave positively and courteously throughout.
 9 Ask a simple question.
-9.1 Ask a question about one other presentation.
+9.1 Ask at least two questions about other presentations.